rstudio/rstudio/samples/mobilewebapp/README-MAVEN.txt

 You can now browse the project in Eclipse.

-To launch your web app in GWT development mode
+To launch your web app in GWT development mode (see note below if you have gae.home set in settings.xml):

   Go to the Run menu item and select Run -> Run as -> Web Application.